fbpx

 Take advantage of holiday ice rinks!

-4. Set up a Hot Chocolate Bar
+3. Set Up an Epic Hot Chocolate Bar

 Flat lay.
 Hot chocolate bar with variety of topping on the tray .